vst/www.thenegation.com/_posts/2014-12-25-the-quest-for-ultimate-e-reading-experience.md

 1. All publishers would provide both print and e-book versions of the books,
 2. DRM would be abolished,
 3. No e-shop would introduce any further restrictions on how we manage and read our books,
-4. All free and open source software would look and opereate nicely as most Apple software,
+4. All free and open source software would look and operate nicely as most Apple software,
 5. I could put my e-book library to a cloud storage system,
 6. I could use my Macbook, iPad, iPhone, Kindle, Raspberry Pi and Ubuntu Machine to access my e-book library,
 7. I could choose the book which I want to read from my e-book library and open it,
-8. My e-book would be visualised nicely with good typography which I can fine-tune according to my physical condition and my tase,
+8. My e-book would be visualized nicely with good typography which I can fine-tune according to my physical condition and my taste,
-9. All annotations and my reading history would be synchronised back to my library in the cloud, and most importantly,
+9. All annotations and my reading history would be synchronized back to my library in the cloud, and most importantly,
 9. I would enjoy reading!

 ## Current situation

 I am currently using Calibre to manage my e-book library.
-Books which are not in my Kindle device but I want to read are sent to my Kindle or synchronised to iBooks (for my iPad and iPhone), all manually.
-All reading experience is encapsulated in the device which I am reading the content from, ie. it is not synchronised.
+Books which are not in my Kindle device but I want to read are sent to my Kindle or synchronized to iBooks (for my iPad and iPhone), all manually.
+All reading experience is encapsulated in the device which I am reading the content from, ie. it is not synchronized.

 ## Future